-You’ve bought your flight tickets, you’re feeling the anticipation of your trip building and you’re starting to think about where exactly you’re going to go and what exactly you’re going to do once you get to California.
+You’ve bought your airline tickets, you’re feeling the anticipation of your trip building and you’re starting to think about where exactly you’re going to go and what exactly you’re going to do once you get to California.
 Undoubtedly you already have some things on your to-do list, which is the reason for the journey here in the first place, but you’re looking to pad out your visit with other activities and side trips.
-But what are the best things to do, the must-do’s, in California?
-As a tour company located in the golden state we have a fair idea of the kinds of activities you’re going to want to do and places you’re going to want to go while you’re here, so here’s a list of 12 things to do in California that doesn’t include Los Angeles and the surrounding area.
+But what are the must-do’s in California?
+Because, remember, this might be a once-in-a-lifetime visit, so you don’t want to miss something you may always regret not seeing.
+Well, as a tour company located in the golden state we have a fair idea of the kinds of activities you’re going to want to do and places you’re going to want to go while you’re here, so here’s a list of 12 things to do in California (not including Los Angeles).

 Love wine, food and beautiful scenery?
 Who doesn’t, right?
 Well, then Napa Valley’s the place for you.
 Just north of San Francisco the area gets its name from the Napa River that flows through it and it’s well worth a few days to explore the many fine restaurants and vineyards that call the area home and to admire the gorgeous scenery.

-National Parks – California is full of them and this is arguably the most famous.
-Gape, amazed, at the awesome majesty of El Capitan, wander through the indescribably beautiful meadows and climb up to see some of the many waterfalls that drop down into the valley.
+National Parks – California is full of them and, arguably, Yosemite is the most famous.
+Gape, amazed, at the awesome majesty of El Capitan (not the Apple operating system, but the enormous chunk of granite that gave it its name), wander through the indescribably beautiful mountain meadows and follow an easy trail to see one of the many waterfalls that drop down into the valley.
 Better still hire a tent and spend a few days exploring the park.
 This is a must do!

-You may not know it, but depending on when you’re here you could experience some of the best skiing in North America here.
+You may not know it, but depending on when you’re visiting California you could experience some of the best skiing in North America at Mammoth.
 Hell!
-Some of the best winter sports in the world.
-It’s becoming less and less common (due to climate change), but traditionally you can even ski here on July 4th.
+It’s one of the best winter sports centers in the world.
+It’s becoming less and less common (due to climate change), but usually you can even ski here on July 4th.